groupgets/kimchi-micro/index.md

 ## About

-kimχ micro is a compact open hardware embedded SBC that offers great versitility for many different applications.
+kimχ micro is a compact single board computer that offers great versatility for many different applications.
 It is about the size of a Raspberry Pi Zero, but packs a more powerful processor and more expansion and connectivity possibilities.

 ## Features